hortonworks-sk/CML-Tensorboard-AMP/README.md

 - Tracking and visualizing metrics such as loss and accuracy
 - Visualizing the model graph (ops and layers)
 - Viewing histograms of weights, biases
-- Projecting embeddings to a lower dimensional space
-- Displaying images, text, and audio data
 - Profiling TensorFlow programs